Company Formation in Estonia 2025

 Can I get a residence permit when setting up a company in Estonia?

-Residence permit for entrepreneurs
+Residence Permit for Entrepreneurs

-Residence permit through the company’s establishment
+Residence through establishment of the company

 Additional conditions and considerations